October 21st, 2020

 What to do?
 Both options seem impossible.
 A workaround is to blur or mask the agent's part of the conversation, but then again, it’s a bit elaborate.

-The best advice is to make your agents sign a “notice and consent” document acknowledging that their conversations may be monitored, recorded, and handed out by request from any subject.
+The best advice is to have your agents sign a “notice and consent” document acknowledging that their conversations may be monitored, recorded, and handed out upon request by any subject.

 How Long Can I Keep The Data?

 No longer than necessary.
-As soon as necessity has expired, you need to erase the data.
+As soon as the necessity has expired, you need to erase the data.

 And how long is necessary, you may ask?
 Well, if you have a good reason to keep the data, it's necessary.

-“Nice to have” is not a reason – and always make sure that the data lives up to the compliance mentioned above.
+“Nice to have” is not a reason, and always make sure the data meets the compliance requirements mentioned above.
 Ask yourself why it's important for your business to keep data and consider anonymizing any personal data that’s no longer necessary to keep.
 We’ll get back to that.

-Consent expires when it has been inactive for a year.
-After a year, you need to renew it by activating the lead once again by sending an email, text, or making a phone call.
-This depends on what kind of permissions you have to contact the subject.
+Consent expires after a year of inactivity.
+After a year, you need to renew it by reactivating the lead via email, text, or phone.
+This depends on the permissions you have to contact the subject.

-If you have any doubts about whether the subject has already opted out, don’t make the mistake of asking your existing customer to renew their consent under the excuse of GPDR – e.g., asking them by e-mail to reconfirm their preferences.
-This is, in definition, a marketing message, which strides against the GDPR legislation.
+If you have any doubts about whether the subject has already opted out, don’t make the mistake of asking your existing customer to renew their consent under the excuse of GDPR – e.g., asking them by e-mail to reconfirm their preferences.
+This is, by definition, a marketing message that goes against the GDPR legislation.

-Note: A consent must be kept for documentation two years after it expires.
+Note: A consent must be retained for documentation purposes for 2 years after it expires.

 Numerous tech solutions can help you to identify expired and outdated data and automatically alert you when it’s time to take the required action to delete or reactivate your subject.